radovans/reservations/README.md

-# Shipmonk Application
+# Viable One Application

-A Spring Boot application for Shipmonk.
+A Spring Boot application for Viable One.

 ## Database Setup